Coronavirus: Italy-Ireland match is called off, IRFU confirms

 Mr Ross said that if the Department of Health, which was taking the lead on the Government’s response to the outbreak, took the view that Ireland’s Six Nations rugby match against Italy on March 7th should be called off, then his department would go along with that view.

-“The IRFU [Irish Rugby Football Union] has already said that they will take advice from the Government,” Mr Ross told The Irish Times ahead of the Department of Health’s National Public Health Emergency Team recommending on Tuesday afternoon that the game be postponed.
+“The IRFU [Irish Rugby Football Union] has already said that they will take advice from the Government,” Mr Ross told The Irish Times.

 “It is a health issue rather than a transport or sport or any other issue, but we will take whatever step is necessary,” said the Minister for Sport.

-Mr Harris had announced on Tuesday evening that the Ireland versus Italy rugby international in Dublin should not go ahead.

-Dr Tony Holohan, the department’s chief medical officer, said the rugby match would result in a number of people travelling from an affected region and there would be a “high risk of cases being imported” from Italy where there has been an outbreak of the virus.
+Dr Tony Holohan, the Department of Health’s chief medical officer, said the rugby match would result in a number of people travelling from an affected region and there would be a “high risk of cases being imported” from Italy, where there has been an outbreak of the virus.

 Italy has reported more than 300 cases of coronavirus and 11 deaths in the northern part of the country in recent days.
 The virus has also been exported from Italy to neighbouring countries and to Spain.